priestjim/chef-phpmyadmin/README.md

 * `username`: The database username.
 * `password`: The database password
 * `hide_dbs`: An array of databases we do not want to be shown.
 This will be concatenated in a form of '^db1|db2$' etc.
+* `pma_database`: If you have configured your database server for PMA, you can define here the PMA database name
 * `pma_username`: If you have configured your database server for PMA, you can define here the PMA username
 * `pma_password`: If you have configured your database server for PMA, you can define here the PMA password
-* `pma_database`: If you have configured your database server for PMA, you can define here the PMA database name

 ## phpmyadmin_pmadb

 This cookbook defines a phpmyadmin_pmadb LWRP for dynamically defining the control databases of PHPMyAdmin for earch server.
 This LWRP allows the following methods:

+* `name`: The block name.
+Define it for uniqueness.
+This is the **name attribute**
 * `host`: The database host.
 It can be either a hostname or an IP.
-This is the **name attribute**
-* `name`: This is the name of the PMA control database.
 * `port`: The database port.
 * `root_username`: The root username (root or admin usually) in order to create the database and needed privileges.
 * `root_password`: The root password
+* `pma_database`: This is the name of the PMA control database.
 * `pma_username`: The PMA control database username
 * `pma_password`: The PMA control database password